Hanburgeric/rclUE/README.md

 This repository is a personal fork of [rclUE](https://github.com/rapyuta-robotics/rclUE), a ROS 2 ↔ Unreal Engine integration plugin originally developed by [Rapyuta Robotics](https://github.com/rapyuta-robotics).

-The goal of this fork is to enable the use of the plugin on Windows.
+The goal of this fork is to enable use of the plugin on Windows.
 While support for ROS 2 is more robust on Linux than it is on Windows, there exist valid reasons for wanting or needing to develop on Windows ([#94](https://github.com/rapyuta-robotics/rclUE/issues/94)).

 Given the lack of public solutions, I have adapted the plugin for my own development needs and am sharing the results for those facing similar constraints.